zetifinance/main-website-2023-fork/content/pages/home-page.md

     variant: large
     main:
       heading: Revolutionizing transport finance for good.
-      rich_editor: We help fleets convert to EVs by making it as simple, easy and transparent as paying for a utility with our patent-pending pay-per-mile financial technology.
+      rich_editor: We help fleets convert to clean transportation by making it as simple, easy and transparent as paying for a utility with our patent-pending financial technology.
       buttons:
         - button:
             variant: arrow